How to choose images, and copyright standards for GOV.UK.

 Image copyright standards

-- i. crown copyright - These have been produced by, or on behalf of, government and so can be re-used by government as well as being free to re-use under the Open Government Licence (OGL) by non-government users
+- covered by crown copyright - these images are produced by or for government and can be reused by non-government users under the Open Government Licence

-- ii. made available for re-use under an appropriate creative commons licence such as the CC-BY Licence
+- available for reuse under a creative commons licence such as the CC-BY Licence

-- iii. using embeds that remain under the control of the supplying agency
+Do not use embedded images that remain under the control of the supplier.

 Using images of people

 Check with the copyright holder if the people in the image are happy for you to use it.

 Get written consent from people if you’re arranging the photography yourself.